Olympic Highway: Route

-The highway runs generally north–south, roughly aligned to sections of the Sydney–Melbourne and the Blayney–Demondrille railway lines.
-A 2 km section of the highway through Wagga Wagga is a four-lane divided urban road where the highway is concurrent with the Sturt Highway.
+Olympic Highway runs generally north–south, roughly aligned to sections of the Sydney–Melbourne and the Blayney–Demondrille railway lines.
+A 2 km section through Wagga Wagga is a four-lane divided urban road where it is concurrent with Sturt Highway.
 Olympic Highway approximately parallels Hume Highway to the east and Newell Highway to the west, sharing a short concurrency with Sturt Highway in Wagga Wagga.
-It is mostly a single carriageway and also includes wider sections within urban areas and some passing lanes.
+It is mostly single carriageway and also includes wider sections within urban areas and some passing lanes.
 Where the road passes through suburban areas it accommodates both parking and pedestrian needs of the town shopping centre and highway through traffic.